tauteo/robotics-club/lesson-plans/linux-overview.md

 9. **/opt**
     This contains subdirectories for optional software that is installed by the user and which doesn't follow the standard file system hierarchy.
 10. **/root**
-    This is the home directory for a special user called "root" (different to the file system root `/`).
-The "root" user has special access to all system files (but not to necessarily to user files).
+    This is the home directory for a special user called `root` (different to the file system root `/`).
+The `root` user has special access to all system files (but not to necessarily to user files).
 11. **/usr**
     All applications and files used by users (as opposed to being used by the system) are placed here.
 In other words, programs located here are deemed to be non-essential.